denis-fekete/iis_project/docs/UseCases.md

         - ✅ list lecturers of conference
             - ✅ see details about lecturer (list of lectures, own bio, etc...)
         - ✅ start reservation process
+        - ❌ can offer my own lecture to any future conference and become a potential speaker
 - ✅ list all reservations
     - ✅ become visitor without doing anything
     - ❌ pay for a ticket